 This shop has been compensated by Collective Bias, Inc. and its advertiser but all opinions are mine alone. #12DaysofPancakes #CollectiveBias

 Our family has always had a crazy schedule and it used to bother me that we didn’t get to enjoy family meals very often.
-However, after awhile I started looking at it a little differently.
-Because we don’t have the family time that many do, we really make the most of the time that we do spend together.
-Even my girls get excited when we all sit down for a meal together!
+After awhile I started looking at it differently though.
+Since we can’t spend all our meals together, we make the most of the ones we do have, whether it’s breakfast or dinner.

 How To Make Rainbow Pancakes